darshanc94/Marketplaces/README.md

 The script should create 3 tables; Applcant, CreditCards and Log.
 I have preloaded Credit Card and some Applicant data but you can remove this if you want!

+## Tables
+Applicant - Holds applicant details.
+CreditCards - Holds Credit Card details.
+Log - Logs everytime a credit card has been offered and the api call has been used.

 ## Todo
 ### Testing Layer
 I did not have the time to add a testing layer.
 I would have used Moq and NSubstitute for unit testing and asserts to check data.